tholok97/tnt-docs/README.md

 03-23       | Networked storage (SAN)
 04-06       | Scripting with Python I
 04-13       | Scripting with Python II
+04-20       | Scripting with Python III, Amazon AWS and pizza

 ## Group consists of